christiangerbig/christiangerbig/README.md

 Hi,

 I'm Christian.
-I'm a Web Developer focused on Frontend and Backend technologies.
+I'm a Web Developer focused on Frontend technologies.
 My homebase is Hamburg in Germany.

-I started to learn the fundamentals of Web Development by myself and as a Full Stack Web Developper at Ironhack.
+I started to learn the fundamentals of Web Development by myself and as a Web Developper at Ironhack.

 My skills as a developer include JavaScript(ES6), TypeScript, React, Redux, Vue, Vuex, Cypress, MongoDB, Supabase, REST-APIs with Axios, NodeJS, NextJS, HTML5 & CSS3/SCSS/Sass.